ghc/ghc/docs/users_guide/runghc.rst

 .. index::
    single: runghc

-``runghc`` allows you to run Haskell programs without first having to compile them.
+``runghc`` allows you to run Haskell programs using the interpreter, instead of having to compile them first.

 .. _runghc-introduction: